WHOIGit/whoi-git-workshop/README.md

 # Resources

 There is a lot of material online about git.
 A good reference is the [official git book](https://git-scm.com/book/en/v2).
+Tutorial resources on the web include this introductory [Git and GitHub tutorial](http://product.hubspot.com/blog/git-and-github-tutorial-for-beginners).
 There are quite a few guides on YouTube as well, such as this [Git and GitHub Crash Course for Beginners](https://www.youtube.com/watch?v=SWYqp7iY_Tc).